COVID-19: Advocacy Beyond Borders

 - WRA Uganda is working closely with reproductive, maternal, newborn, child and adolescent health platforms and AMREF Health in advocating for improved services for mothers and newborns.
 They are also working with civil society organizations to mobilize supplies from the private sector.

 - WRA UK is circulating a petition calling for the suspension of the National Health Service’s system of charging people with insecure immigration status when they seek health services, as it undermines the national effort to cease the spread of COVID-19.

-- WRA Afghanistan and WRA Yemen want to ensure women and girls have access to essential COVID-19 information within humanitarian settings.
+- WRA Yemen wants to ensure women and girls have access to essential COVID-19 information within humanitarian settings.